Zwift Racing League Week 2 Guide: Everything Bagel (C/D Points Race)

 This route is basically never flat, so you will need to stay alert and constantly modulate your power to maintain an ideal pack position throughout the race.
 Let’s look at the key sections of this race course…

 New York KOM Reverse @ 2.9km (1.1km, 8.1%) (FAL + FTS): The NYC KOM Reverse climb is an interesting one, because it’s really two climbs.
 First you’ve got the lead-in of ~800m, then the actual timed segment which is 1.1km long.
-Make no mistake – the effort will begin at the bottom of the lead-in, and it will be an all-out slugfest because riders know that all the intermediate bonus points will go to the group that makes the front selection.
+Make no mistake – the effort will begin at the bottom of the lead-in, and it will be an all-out slugfest because riders know that the big intermediate points will go to the group that makes the front selection.

 Powerup at the KOM arch